Equine Physiotherapy

 Equine Physiotherapy Benefits

-Physiotherapy helps your horse in numerous ways, including:
+Physiotherapy helps your horse by:

-- Pain and stiffness relief — First and foremost, I relieve aches, pain and stiffness associated with arthritis and the ageing process
+• Relieving pain and stiffness associated with arthritis and the ageing process

 Equine Physiotherapy Treatment Pathways